-Button Keyboard Action Equivalent

-External Front Camera.
-This is outside and above the leading vehicle in the train.

-Trackside Camera.
-This is a dynamic camera placed in advance of the train, to watch it pass by.

-Use these keys to move the viewing position forwards or backwards (except in the Trackside camera, where the position is fixed).
+Button Keyboard Equivalent Action 显 1 Cab view; this is the location of a real driver/engineer.
+2 External Front Camera.
+This is outside and above the leading vehicle in the train. ₽ 4 $\label{train} Trackside Camera.
+This is a dynamic camera placed in advance of the train, to watch it pass by.$ + + Use these keys to move the viewing position forwards or backwards (except in the Trackside camera, where the position is fixed).
 Use these keys to move the viewing position to the left or right (except in the Trackside camera, where the focus is fixed).